Clastify logo

 An electrochemical cell is a device that uses redox reactions to interconvert chemical energy and electrical energy.
 The electrode names come from the reaction happening at each electrode.

-The sign of each electrode depends on the type of cell:
+The sign of each electrode changes with the type of cell:

 Cell typeAnodeCathodeReason